-- Sharing information/improve coordination among involved stakeholders; - Increasing the early detection of risks; - Moving towards cost efficiency in the formal sector; - Relieving pressure on health and care providers.
+- Sharing information/improve coordination among involved stakeholders; - Increasing the early detection of risks; - Moving towards cost efficiency in the formal sector; - Motivating and supporting health and care providers' daily work.

-1.10 EVALUATION PROCEDURE AND FUNDING ALLOCATION
+1.8 EVALUATION PROCEDURE AND FUNDING ALLOCATION

 All eligible proposals will be evaluated and scored by a panel of independent experts (from business, end-users, and ICT organisations) to establish a ranking list.
 Only proposals scoring above the required threshold will be considered for funding from the AAL Programme.
 Funding contracts for individual project partners will be concluded with the relevant national funding authority.
 More details on the evaluation criteria for the two types of Collaborative projects and the selection process can be found in the 'Guide for Applicants'.